ns-rse/zero-hero-2022-06/docs/index.md

 been made to projects you have forked from.
 Branches can be aligned by dragging and dropping the icons from one branch to another.

-## Advanced Collaboation Through GitHub
+## Advanced Collaboration Through GitHub

 The basis of this is the concept of "branches" where you work on an isolated set of the code that is known (or should) work.